burlachenkok/burtorch/README_2_EXTRA_TOOLS.md

 The documentation in formats of [HTML](https://www.ietf.org/rfc/rfc1866.txt) and [Microsoft HTML Help](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/htmlhelp/microsoft-html-help-1-4-sdk) is generated is the output of the process.

-However, if you aim only at generated `pdf` from [LaTeX](https://www.latex-project.org/) it's not the case.
-First, you need to have installed TeX distribution in your system.
+However, if you aim only at generating a `pdf` from [LaTeX](https://www.latex-project.org/), it's not the case.
+First, you need to have TeX distribution installed in your system.
 There are plenty of systems, but the most popular are:
 - [MiKTeX](https://miktex.org/)
 - [TeX Live](https://www.tug.org/texlive/)
 - [MacTeX](https://www.tug.org/mactex/)
 - [proTeXt](https://www.tug.org/protext/)
 - [teTeX](https://www.tug.org/tetex/)

-In our project, we have used MikTeX v21.8.
+In our project, we used MikTeX v21.8.

 ## Possible Memory Issues with Generated Documentation PDF

-If you have the installed `Latex` environment you may generate documentation in latex format and after that build it as a final PDF document.
+If you have the installed `Latex` environment, you may generate documentation in latex format and, after that, build it as a final PDF document.

-However, the project is pretty big and documentation is pretty involved.
+However, the project is pretty big, and the documentation is pretty involved.
 We hope that you will not encounter problems in building documentation.
 In case you have a problem 95 percent of the time, this problem is due to various memory limits in the Latex/TeX engine.
 If that's the case, then it's most likely you will need to adjust seriously (maybe by x10) the default limits of various buffers and limits in your latex environment.
 For [MiKTeX](https://miktex.org/about) it can be accomplished by increasing various limits in the `config/texmfapp.ini` configuration file.
 # Ninja Build System as replacement of GNU Make

 Ninja is an open-source build system that aims to provide a fast and efficient way to build software projects.